Ranelagh, Tasmania: Features

-Ranelagh is a semi-rural locality centred around Marguerite and Wilmot Streets.
-Marguerite Street hosts the Ranelagh Soldiers' Memorial Hall, which was opened in 1924 to commemorate local soldiers who served in World War I. The street also includes the Summer Kitchen Cafe, Ranelagh General Store, and the Ranelagh Showgrounds.
+Ranelagh is a semi-rural locality.
+The centre are Marguerite and Wilmot Streets.
+Marguerite St includes the Ranelagh Soldiers' Memorial Hall opened in 1924, Summer Kitchen Cafe, Ranelagh General Store and the Ranelagh Showgrounds on the corner of Marguerite and Ranelagh St.

-Wilmot Street features the heritage-listed Clifton Estate (previously known as Matilda's of Ranelagh), which once hosted Queen Elizabeth II.
-It is also home to St Marys of the Cross Catholic Church and St James Anglican Church, each with historic cemeteries.

-Notable establishments include the Jimmy Watson Memorial Trophy-winning Home Hill Winery, a key player in Tasmania's wine industry, and Huon Bush Retreats, a popular eco-tourism destination.
+Wilmot St holds the heritage-listed Clifton estate (previously Matilda's of Ranelagh) St Marys of the Cross Catholic Church and St James Anglican Church and respective cemeteries.
+Ranelagh also includes the Jimmy Watson Memorial Trophy winning Home Hill Winery and Huon Bush Retreats.